Fami6Xx/BlockyWhitelist/README.md

 # BlockyWhitelist
-A simple whitelist plugin using EssentialsX (And addons EssentialsXDiscord, EssentialsXDiscordLink) You setup which roles can add whitelist, which roles will be added when player is whitelisted and that is all.
+A simple whitelist plugin using Discord.
+In-game setup for bot and whitelist adders (Their roles) and whitelisted roles.

 ## Dependencies:
-- EssentialsX
-- EssentialsXDiscord
-- EssentialsXDiscordLink
 - RPUniverse

-### Current status:
-<red>Not Working (EssentialsXDiscordLink issue)</red>
+- Vault